kuriboshi/lips/README.md

 Most types stored in the `lisp::object` class are implemented using pointers to instances which are allocated using a memory pool.
-Benchmarks shows allocation is almost 10 times faster than not using a memory pool for an optimized build.
+Benchmarks show allocation is almost 10 times faster than not using a memory pool for an optimized build.
 Here is an example of a test run on a Mac mini (2018).
 Benchmarks are run using `make benchmark.`